epics-modules/mrfioc2/evgMrmApp/src/evgREADME.txt

 	User uses 'evgSeqRamMgr' class to intaract with the 'evgSeqRam' class, which actually manipulates the sequenceRam registers on EVG.
 It maintains a list of all Soft sequences and SequenceRam objects.

 	Usage:
+		-Load the soft sequence(Binary)
 		caput EVG$(cardNum):Seq$(seqNum):load 1
-			Load the soft sequence with ID 'seqNum' into the sequencer
+	Load the soft sequence with ID 'seqNum' into the unloaded sequenceRam.

-		caput EVG$(cardNum):Seq$(seqNum):unload 1
+	If both the sequnceRam are loaded returns an error.

+		-Unload the soft sequence(Binary)
-			Unload the soft sequence with ID 'seqNum' from the sequencer
+	Unload the soft sequence with ID 'seqNum' from the sequencer. caput EVG$(cardNum):Seq$(seqNum):unload 1

+		-Commit the soft sequence(Binary)
 		caput EVG$(cardNum):Seq$(seqNum):commit 1
-			Commit the soft sequence with ID 'seqNum' to the sequencer
+	Commit the soft sequence with ID 'seqNum' to the sequence.
+	Commit record is used to update an sequence which is currently loaded in one of the sequenceRam.
+When the user commits an updated sequence and if the old sequence is not running (i.e. the sequenceRam in which the old sequence is loaded is disabled) then the new updated sequence is writen to the sequenceRam.
+	Modifing the sequenceRam when it is running gives undefined behavior hence if the old sequence is running(i.e. the sequenceRam in which the old sequence is loaded is running) then the commit returns but before returning it sets up a callback to process the commmit record again after the current old seqeuence reaches the end of sequence.

+		-Enable the soft sequence(Binary)
 		caput EVG$(cardNum):Seq$(seqNum):enable 1
+	Enable the soft sequence with id 'seqNum'.
+This basically enables the sequenceRam into which that soft sequence is loaded.
+If sequenceRam is already loaded the record does nothing.

-			Enable the sequencer with soft sequence ID 'seqNum'
+		-Disable the soft sequence(Binary)
 		caput EVG$(cardNum):Seq$(seqNum):disable 1
-			Disable the sequencer with soft sequence ID 'seqNum'
+	Disable the soft sequence with id 'seqNum'.
+This basically disables the sequenceRam into which that soft sequence is loaded.
+If the sequence is currently running the record does not wait for the current sequence to complete is just disables the sequenceRam.

 	Macro: 	$(cardNum) = Logical card number EVG
 			$(seqNum) = ID of the soft sequence

 				------------------------------